csantos-alvess/Physalia-Manual-Genome-Curation/Session4.md

 If you are locally, you also need to download ```rapid_curation ``` scripts from here: https://github.com/sanger-tol/rapid-curation/blob/main/

-## For this session, we will focus on bird microchromosomes.
+## For this session, we will focus on microchromosomes.

 Today, we are going to start with single haplotype maps and tomorrow we will move to dual curation ones.